9 Important Technology Trends (2022-2025)

 The most common use for blockchain is using it as a transactional ledger.

-Worldwide spending on blockchain solutions is expected to top $6.6 billion in 2021.
+Worldwide spending on blockchain solutions were predicted to reach $6.6 billion in 2021.

 And explode to $19 billion in 2024.

 Blockchain has become widely-recognized largely due to the popularity of Bitcoin, the currency that relies on this technology for security purposes.